valentarmo/eddie/README.md

 # Eddie
-Eddie is a very simple terminal based text oldEditor written in java that behaves a bit like vi.
+A simple terminal text editor.

+## Build
+`mvn package` will create a fat jar at `target/eddie.jar`.

 ## Usage
-Eddie is built using maven, so if you want to try it, first clone the repository i.e.
-`git clone https://github.com/valentarmo/eddie`.
-Then, go to the project's root directory and type `mvn package`.
-You'll find the JAR `eddie.jar` under the `target` directory.
-I would not recommend to run it inside a terminal (Double click the jar so it opens in a swing terminal).

 Eddie has three modes, normal, insert and visual.
 * ### Normal Mode
     Normal is the default mode.
-From this mode the user can move around the file, go into either insert or visual mode, or execute commands.
+From this mode the user can move around the file, go into insert, visual mode, or execute commands.

     #### Current Normal Mode Keys
         l - Move right